Robotics Master's FAQs

 - Additional Application Requirements for Submatriculants:

 In addition to the Penn Engineering requirements, undergraduate applicants must 1) include a personal statement (1 page or less) along with their application; 2) have a minimum cumulative STEM GPA of 3.2 in order to apply.
-Your application form and personal statement may then be submitted to Joy McManus, in Levine 459, to start the review process
+Your application form and personal statement may then be submitted to Charity Payne, in Levine 459, to start the review process

 Students that entered Penn as an undergraduate in Fall 2017 or earlier fall under all submatriculation rules.
 Students who entered undergraduate in Fall 2018 or later, adhere to accelerated master’s rules.
 Please review our FAQ page for more information.